-In a food processor with the S blade attachment add the almond meal, desiccated coconut, coconut flour, honey, salt, coconut oil and vanilla and water (starts with 8 tbsp.).
+- In a food processor with the S blade attachment, add the almond meal, desiccated coconut, coconut flour, honey, salt, coconut oil and vanilla, and water (start with 8 tbsp).
 Process until it gets crumbly and all the ingredients are coming together.
-If too crumbly - it means it does not form a dough ball when firmly pressed within your hands - simply add an extra 2 tbsp of water.
-I added 10 tbsp of water.
+If too crumbly - it means it does not form a dough ball when firmly pressed within your hands - add 2 extra tablespoons of water.
+I added 10 tablespoons of water.
 Always add 2 tbsp at a time and check with a small portion of the dough.
-If it hold well together you added enough water.
+If it holds well together, you added enough water.

-Bake for 15 minutes.
-Cool down fully in the tray before spreading the raspberry jam on top.
+- Bake for 15 minutes.
+Cooldown fully in the tray before spreading the raspberry jam on top.

 RASPBERRY CHIA SEED JAM

-Spread the jam onto the baked bottom layer and return in the oven for 10 minutes to set.
+- Spread the jam onto the baked bottom layer and return in the oven for 10 minutes to set.

-Remove from the oven.
+- Remove from the oven.
 Set aside while you prepare the top layer.

-Fully cool down for 1 hour in the pan.
+- Fully cool down for 1 hour in the pan.
 You can place the pan in a cooler place like outside on the deck to cool down faster.
 The jam must be set and at room temperature before making slices.
 Place the pan for 1 hour in the fridge to set the jam faster and make it easier to slice.

-This recipe makes 16 slices.
+- This recipe makes 16 slices.
 Store up to 1 week in the pantry in an airtight plastic box.